 Licenses and Reprints

 When a manuscript is accepted for publication in Haematologica, the authors are asked to transfer the copyright to the Ferrata Storti Foundation, owner of Haematologica, under a Creative Commons license CC BY-NC.
-Since some research funders require that the Authors of papers published thanks to their contribution retain the copyright, the Authors can choose to publish their paper under a Creative Commons license CC BY.
+Since some funding bodies and some institutions to which authors belong require more liberal types of copyright management, the Authors can choose to publish their paper under a Creative Commons license CC BY.
 This option requires the payment of a surcharge (see Author Guidelines, Publication Charge).

 According to both licenses, an article may be copied, displayed, distributed, republished or otherwise reused, including remixing, transforming, and building upon the material, for non-commercial purposes.
 Those who use this material must give appropriate credit (cite source), provide a link to the license, and indicate if changes were made.

 With the CC BY-NC license, the Authors transfer the copyright of the article to the Ferrata Storti Foundation, which is the only body that can authorize commercial use of the article.
 The proceeds from this activity are used to keep publication charges in Haematologica as low as possible.